Kilimanjaro is the world’s highest freestanding mountain. It attracts around 30,000 hikers each year.

 Like any athlete training for a big event, start tapering off in the two weeks approaching your climb.
 This ensures that you are in peak physical condition when you begin.

-It is important to remember that Kilimanjaro is a test of endurance not strength, and even if you initially feel good stay at a steady pace that is maintainable for the duration of the hike.
+It is important to remember that Kilimanjaro is a test of endurance, not strength.
+Even if you initially feel good, stay at a steady pace that is maintainable for the duration of the hike.

-When training for Kilimanjaro it is important to keep in mind the gear you will be using along the way.
+When training for Kilimanjaro it is important to keep in mind the trekking gear you will be using along the way.

 Breaking in your boots before the hike is one of the most important things you can do, as new boots can cause sore feet and blisters.
 It is a good idea to get your boots in advance so that all your practice hikes can be done in them.

 Many hikes up Kilimanjaro include porters, so you will often only carry a daypack.
 Even still, it is a good idea to train with this pack when training longer hikes, so that you can insure can your gear fits correctly and causes no discomfort.

 Climbing Kilimanjaro is a challenge of mental as well as physical strength.
 The final push to the summit can require great mental stamina as by this stage your body will ache, and the increasing altitude will make hiking progressively difficult.